 An 18-foot long replica of the actual Titanic.
 This one-of-a-kind model was constructed from the original shipbuilders’ actual drawings.

-- Replica of the Grand Staircase: It cost over $1 million to construct this gorgeous replica; the blueprints used to build the original staircase were used to build this wonderful replica.
+Replica of the Grand Staircase: It cost over $1 million to construct this gorgeous re-creation of Titanic's most iconic feature; the actual blueprints used to build the original were relied upon once again for this stunning replica.
 Go ahead and climb the Grand Staircase and enjoy it’s beautiful wood inlays and carved cherub.

 Helpful Hints/Additional Information

-- Tours of the Museum are self-guided; however, you may encounter crew members during your visit who can answer questions.
+Tours of the Museum are self-guided; however, you likely encounter crew members during your visit who can answer questions.

-- To fully explore the many exhibits and displays in the Museum, allow approximately two hours for your visit.
+To fully explore the many exhibits and displays in Titanic, allow approximately two hours for your visit.

-Few attractions will impact you in quite the same way as Titanic Museum Branson will, and few museums are as interactive and immersive.
-Experience a significant piece of history, one that can both stir your emotions and warm your heart...experience Titanic Museum Branson!
+Few attractions will impact you in quite the same way as the Titanic Museum Attraction Branson will, and many museums aren't nearly as interactive and immersive.
+Experience a significant piece of history, one that can both stir your emotions and warm your heart...experience Titanic Museum Attraction Branson!